solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ### Deploying a Governor Bravo on Testnet

-You'll need a Governor Bravo contract set up on the testnet before running the proposal.
+A Governor Bravo contract is needed to be set up on the testnet before running the proposal.

-We have a script [DeployGovernorBravo](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script/DeployGovernorBravo.s.sol) to facilitate this process.
+This script [DeployGovernorBravo](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script/DeployGovernorBravo.s.sol) facilitates this process.

 Before running the script, add the `DEPLOYER_EOA` address to the `Addresses.json` file.